TrellixVulnTeam/swahilipython_SCMU/Doc/library/readline.rst

 --------------

-The :mod:`readline` module defines a number of functions to facilitate completion and reading/writing of history files from the Python interpreter.
+The :mod:`readline` module defines a number of functions to facilitate completion and reading/writing of history files kutoka the Python interpreter.
 This module can be used directly, or via the :mod:`rlcompleter` module, which supports completion of Python identifiers at the interactive prompt.
 Settings made using  this module affect the behaviour of both the interpreter's